Troublesome Topic: FATAL FLAWS IN MICHAEL HEISER’S WORLDVIEW

 If these statements about the worldview the ancient Israelites held are wrong, then that calls into question every other time in his book that Heiser says they would have seen things through the same lens he uses.

-Regarding sin – Heiser seems to agree with the statement in 1 Enoch 8 that the corruption of mankind came because the watchers used secret knowledge to deceive the people (see pg 108).
+Sin – Heiser seems to agree with the statement in 1 Enoch 8 that the corruption of mankind came because the watchers used secret knowledge to deceive the people (see pg 108).
 If some of the gods of the divine council, possibly the spirits of the Nephilim, caused corruption in the nations they governed, where does that leave mankind when it comes to culpability for sin?
 How much responsibility does man have and how much do the spirits of the Nephilim have?

 HEISER IS TOTALLY WRONG ABOUT SOME DETAILS

 Fatal flaw number four is his disingenuous description of where the Aramaic equivalent for Nephilim came from.
 When discussing the Hebrew word Nephilim, he takes the reader, as he should, back to the verb from which it came – NPHL.
 However, when discussing the Aramaic equivalent of the Hebrew Nephilim, he tries to make the case that it came from a different root word, for which he cites the singular noun in Aramaic.
-But every first year Hebrew student should be taught that the nouns come from the verb form because the verb is the most basic form of the word.
+But every first year Hebrew student should be taught that the nouns come from the verb because the verb is the most basic form of the word.
 Aramaic is similar with most nouns coming from a verb.
 What does the singular Aramaic noun Heiser indicates come from?
 It was derived from a verb with the radicals NPHL, a verb whose meaning mirrors the meaning of its cousin in Hebrew – NPHL.
 Therefore, the Hebrew noun and the Aramaic noun came from the same root verb.

 Fatal flaw number five is that he ignores the prohibitions against divination.
 All of Exodus chapter 18, as well as Ex 21:22 and Ex 22:8 & 9, deal with the issue of Moses assigning judges or magistrates.
 When a person had a certain type of problem, they should go to “the Elohim.”
 That can mean: They should go to God.
 They did this by going to the judges God had placed over them for this purpose; they were His representatives in such matters.
 Secondly it can mean they should go to the judges who will make a decision on God’s behalf based on the Laws God had given his people.
 Notice that options one and two look the same in human action; the only difference is whether the translator chooses to render it as “go to God,” or “go to the judges”.
 Thirdly, as Heiser suggests, they should go to the gods who were members of Yahweh’s council.
 Going to the gods of the council would require going to a medium who would then perform divination to see what those gods decreed.
 But divination was strictly prohibited for the Israelites.
 Therefore, Heiser must be wrong!
 In these chapters Elohim cannot mean the other gods, as he supposes.